 Lou Reed was known for being a difficult subject to interview.
 To being with, he seemed to have little respect for journalism as a profession.
 He famously told one interviewer that “journalists are the lowest form of life”.
 Also, he gave the impression that he got a good kick from opposing and contradicting members of the press and members of the general public.

 This is a famous interview that can be found online, given in 1974 prior to his Australian tour.
 By then the legend surrounding Lou Reed had been firmly established.
-Clearly the reporters asking Reed the questions are more interested in “shocking” rumors surrounding his public image, then in his music.
-The questions are asked while clearly fishing for headline making answers.
+Clearly, the reporters asking Reed the questions are more interested in “shocking” rumors surrounding his public image, than in his music.
+The questions are asked while clearly fishing for headline-making answers.
 Lou Reed is happy to oblige.